istrategylabs/franklin-build/README.md

 1. `make run`
 1. Make a POST request to `localhost:5000/build` with a body similar to what is found in build_api/test/sample_data.json
 1. You can run the test suite by running `make test`

-## TODO

-- Include information about Jinja2 compiling and environment variables